Sicily’s Byzantine Iconoclasm Rebellion: A Forgotten Fight

 DISCLAIMER

-INSIDER RELEASE is an informative blog.
-This blog discusses various topics.
-It is emphasized that the ideas and concepts, although based on research from official sources, are the result of free evaluations by the writers.
+INSIDER RELEASE is an informative blog discussing various topics.
+The ideas and concepts, based on research from official sources, reflect the free evaluations of the writers.
 The BLOG, in full compliance with the principles of information and freedom, is not classified as a press site.
+Please note that some text and images may be partially or entirely created using AI tools, enhancing creativity and accessibility.
+Readers are encouraged to verify critical information independently.

 Leave a Reply